 Holiday Travel Tips: How to Reduce Stress, Save Money

-The holiday season finds many people scurrying around planning, shopping and getting ready for family.
-However, those traveling also know the holiday season can add a new level of stress trying to book flights, accommodations and the dozen other things that have to be done.
-The good news is with a few simple steps, you can reduce unnecessary stress and headaches.
-To help ease the pains, we rounded up some holiday travel tips to help you along the way:
+The holiday season finds many people scurrying around planning, shopping and preparing for family.
+However, those traveling also know the holiday season can add a new level of stress.
+After all, booking flights, accommodations and a dozen other things have to be done.
+The good news is travelers can reduce unnecessary stress and headaches.
+To help ease the pain, here are some holiday travel tips to help.

 13 Holiday Travel Tips: Reduce Stress and Expenses

-Travel apps can serve as your personal assistant.
+Travel apps can serve as a personal assistant.
 The best ones save travelers time and money, and help reduce stress during the holiday season.
 Looking for airfare deals?
 What about cheap gas prices or flight updates?
 There’s an app for it.
-Before leaving home, make sure to download and test the travel apps, ensuring they suit your holiday travel needs.
+Before leaving home, download and test travel apps, ensuring they suit your holiday travel needs.

 Book a Last-minute Rental

-Some don’t realize many vacation rental companies offer last-minute booking discounts.
-Instead of booking a hotel room last-minute, which can costs hundreds more due to price hikes, check out available last-minute rentals.
-Vacation rental deals can save guests hundreds to thousands of dollars on accommodations, while providing guests more space, comfort and security.
+Some people don’t realize many vacation rental companies offer last-minute booking discounts.
+Instead of booking a hotel room last-minute — which can costs hundreds more due to price hikes — check out available last-minute rentals.
+Vacation rental deals save guests hundreds to thousands of dollars on accommodations, while providing more space, privacy, comfort and security.

 Pack A Few Days Before Departure